t6nn/dev-day-fun/games/code-golf-1/task-1/description.md

 - 0 -> 0

 ## Output
-The reversed integers, separated by spaces.
+The reversed integers, separated by spaces, sent to standard output via `System.out`.
 No other characters at the end of the line (no trailing space or newline).
+Example (for the input above):

+    129543 2 0 4321

 ## Code Golf
 Solutions compete against each other, based on the number of bytes in your source file.
 The solution